Racial diversity and discrimination in STEM fields: Protective factors

 Those in STEM fields have recognized that there is an extensive history of poor representation of women and people of color in STEM and are working to close the gap.
 Addressing this issue requires a coherent and sustained effort across multiple fronts.
-Many would argue that single intervention does not work, but that sustainable and strategic reform in education, work place, and within our communities would put our theory in to practice.
-Transforming our perception of STEM in the early education years for students of color necessitates celebration of the distinct contribution that women and people of color bring to science, technology, engineering, and mathematics.
+Professor Lesley Yellowlees from the Royal Society of Edinburgh argues that single intervention does not work, but that sustainable and strategic reform in education, work place, and within communities would put our theory in to practice.
+Transforming the perception of STEM in the early education years for students of color necessitates celebration of the distinct contribution that women and people of color bring to science, technology, engineering, and mathematics.

 Teachers

 While many teachers are highly dedicated to reducing the race gap and actively striving to create equal opportunities in their classrooms, they can actually contribute to the STEM race gap.
+Research suggest that a teacher's attitude towards their profession is a strong predictor towards their attitude towards STEM, with emotional readiness, cognitive readiness, and self efficacy all playing prominent roles.
+This means that teachers who are under-prepared or lack any sort of confidence in STEM are less likely to teach it correctly, which will affect students of color who already face systemic factors in the education system.
 It is important that teachers understand that their actions impact students’ futures more than they may realize.